I’ve been looking for so long to find and wear reliable and genuine sustainable make-up brands.

-While beauty can be a force for good, it relies on you to unleash it.
+And while beauty is a force for good, it relies on knowing where to look (shop) in order to unleash it.

-Without further ado, these are the top 5 cruelty-free and vegan makeup brands right now.
+Without further ado, these are the top 10 sustainable makeup brands of 2021 that I trust and wear every day.

 Hourglass Cosmetics is the epitome of luxury in the ethical beauty space, for women and men.

 Yes, you’ve heard it right, there’s makeup for men as well, as this beauty brand is a celebrity and makeup artist favorite.

 Certainly due to their sophisticated packaging that resembles Chanel, to innovative ingredients and high-performing products.

 The best part?
 Their love for our furry friends.

 For one thing, Hourglass has been cruelty-free since its inception in 2004 and all vegan since 2020.

 They actively donate 1% of all of their profits to the Non-Human Rights Project, an organization that works through education, legislation, and litigation to fight for basic animal rights.